 - Northwestern University Law Review

-- Reviewing and making offers before or after the traditional submission seasons
+- Soliciting and reviewing exclusive submissions before or after the traditional article selection cycle

-- Sharing substantive comments on all articles you don’t accept for publication, so an author knows how they can improve
+- Sharing substantive comments for articles the journal does not accept to help authors learn how they can improve